stuartcusackie/statamic-seo/README.md

 ## Usage

-Simple call this in your template's head.
+Simply call the facade in your template's head.

 ```
 {{ SEO::output() }}